Berberine Supplement Benefits: Cinnamon & More

 Cinnamon

 Cinnamon is a staple baking spice that’s also gained traction among non-baking, supplement enthusiasts for its cardiometabolic support benefits.
-Specifically, phytoactives naturally occurring in cinnamon may function as antioxidants, potentiate insulin action, and may support blood glucose regulation.[17]
+The benefits of cinnamon include functioning as antioxidants, potentiating insulin action, and supporting blood glucose regulation.

 A newly published systematic review and meta-analysis on the effects of cinnamon supplementation on markers of type 2 diabetes.[18]
 This meta-analysis included 28 RCTs, lasting between one to four months, with a total of more than 3,000 individuals.
 After analyzing the data, researchers concluded that cinnamon supplementation (≤2 grams per day) improves the glycemic and lipid profile as well as reduces body mass index (BMI).[18]

 These findings are reinforced by prior a research review in Dose Response which noted that “chemicals [from cinnamon] help in decreasing insulin resistance and can act against hyperglycemia and dyslipidemia, inflammation and oxidative stress, obesity, overweight, and abnormal glycation of proteins.
-Cinnamon has shown to improve all of these conditions in in vitro, animal, and/or human studies.”[19]
+Cinnamon health benefits have shown to improve all of these conditions in in vitro, animal, and/or human studies.”

 Berberine supplements are found rather easily.
 Less easily found are supplements that contain berberine as well as other ingredients that complement and enhance its natural properties.